doki-theme/doki-theme-web/README.md

 | ![before fix](./screenshots/firefoxIssues/before.png) |![after fix](./screenshots/firefoxIssues/after.png) |

-## About the plugin!

-These Chrome extensions are for serious Otaku web surfers.
-With over **20** chrome themes, based off of various waifus, I think you will find your best girl.

-Variety is the spice of life!
-So you can choose themes from various, Anime, Manga, or Visual Novels:

-- Doki-Doki Literature Club
-- Re:Zero
-- Kill La Kill
-- KonoSuba
-- DanganRonpa
-- High School DxD
-- Lucky Star
-- Sword Art Online

 # Got Contributions, fun ideas, or issues?

 The Chrome platform is has a fairly limited feature set.